cetic/fadi/doc/USERMANAGEMENT.md

 Go to `Generic: User Account` and a list of fields will show up.
 Enter the information about the user you want to create and click `Create Object`.

-## Creating groups
+## 4. Creating groups

 The LDAP protocol does not define how programs function either on the server or client, but the messages exchanged between an LDAP server and an LDAP client.
 To manage your users you need to know how to create users/groups in the LDAP server and then you need to assign every user/group to the right service or application **through the application's configuration in the `values.yaml` file**.

 We are going to create a group called **devs** and a group called **admins** and add a user in each group and then **configure each service** to authenticate the newly created users/groups.

-#### Create groups in openldap
+### Create groups in openLDAP

-here's a simple ldif code to import that will create:
+Here is a simple ldif code to import that will create:

 * An Organizational Unit `OU=people`
 * A group called **admins** under `ou=people,dc=ldap,dc=cetic,dc=be` so the dn will be `cn=admins,ou=people,dc=ldap,dc=cetic,dc=be`